Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Conclusion

 \section{Conclusion}

-In this paper, we revisit the processes of feature transformation and nonlinear operations during message passing in the NGCF.
-We assert that feature transformation in NGCF can enhance the interaction representation and boost the performance of GCN but add complexity in training.
-To reduce the training difficulty while benefiting from these representational enhancements, we introduce a novel feature transformation method called FourierKAN.
-Inspired by KAN, FourierKAN employs a Fourier Coefficients instead of the Spline function in standard KAN, which further reduces the difficulty of training while increasing the representation power.
-Furthermore, based on FourierKAN, we introduce a simple and effective graph-based recommendation model (FourierKAN-GCF) with extra dropout strategies.
-Extensive experiments on public datasets demonstrate the superiority of our model over the state-of-the-art methods.
+In this paper, we revisit feature transformation and nonlinear operations in the message-passing mechanism of GCNs.
+While feature transformation enhances interaction representation and boosts performance, it increases training complexity.
+To this end, we introduce a new feature transformation for GCF called FourierKAN.
+Inspired by KAN, FourierKAN employs the Fourier Coefficients instead of the Spline function in standard KAN.
+We further propose a simple yet effective GCF model (FourierKAN-GCF), which reduces the difficulty of training.
+In addition, FourierKAN-GCF can be integrated into existing advanced self-supervised models as a backbone, replacing their original backbone to achieve enhanced performance.
+Extensive experiments on public datasets verify the superiority of our model over the advanced methods.